Vitamoon/HANC/README.md

 Quadro version is for any Aquacomputer fan control device (such as Quadro and Octo) and you need to configure Aquasuite to log to the AmbientTemperature.xml file provided in the Quadro folder.
 I recommend setting the logging interval to 60 seconds.
 Elmor version is for a special board which Elmor is helping me develop, the software for it is bundled with this download.
 The item isn't available to purchase nor would I be able to send you one anytime soon, so you can safely ignore it for now.

-The scripts are currently set to run for 600 minutes (10 hours).
-It's designed to run overnight.
-If you run into any problems, hit the Terminate button then spam F4 to force quit the scripts.

-If you don't already have AutoHotkey installed, you need to associate the .ahk file type with the bundled AutoHotkey executable, specifically "AutoHotkeyU64.exe".
+If you don't already have AutoHotkey installed, you will need to associate the .ahk file type with the bundled AutoHotkey executable "AutoHotkeyU64.exe".
-You also need to install Folding@home and/or FurMark for the offline version if you haven't already.
+You also need to install Folding@home (and/or FurMark for the offline version) if you haven't already.

 If you are running this program at your place of employment, you must first get permission from your network administrator and/or